rcubillo/contructor_word_guess/README.md

 This game meet the following criteria:

-1. The game receive user input using the `inquirer` or `prompt` npm packages.
+1. The game receive user input using the `inquirer` npm packages.

-2. Your solution should have, at minimum, three files:
+2. This game has three files:

 * **Letter.js**: Contains a constructor, Letter.
-This constructor should be able to either display an underlying character or a blank placeholder (such as an underscore), depending on whether or not the user has guessed the letter.
-That means the constructor should define:
+This constructor display an underlying character or a blank placeholder (such as an underscore), depending on whether or not the user has guessed the letter.
+The constructor should define:

   * A string value to store the underlying character for the letter